 - It enables the work of dealing with e-mails to be shared if desired

 Having these e-mail addresses does not mean that a group has to stop using their existing addresses.
 The GOC e-mail address will forward the e-mail to up to five e-mail addresses (but if you forward it to more than one person you will have to work out how to avoid more than one of them replying).
-To change the forwarding the group coordinator should e-mail the webmaster, please note that the forwarding of e-mails is separate from the website so changing the person responsible for your group on the GOC website will not alter the e-mail forwarding.
+To change the forwarding the group coordinator should contact the Website Manager, please note that the forwarding of e-mails is separate from the website so changing the person responsible for your group on the GOC website will not alter the e-mail forwarding.